xapian/xapian-gsoc-proposal/proposal.rst

 **Phase 2: Documentation**

-The second phase of my work will be a detailed documentation of each model I implemented.
-It will provide the Omega users with a brief view of click models and pros & cons of each model.
+Considering the different groups of Omega users, it seems unnecessary to provide all users with technical details of each click model.
+However, for the developers who are likely to continue to work on this area would need a deeper comprehension of the implementation of all click models.

+For most Omega users, I believe the documentation should focus on the whole process from generating the training data to the re-ranking command of Omega.
+It should clarify what to do during each part and a detailed example will be of great help.
+A high-level description of click models will work.
 I will continue to work on the clickmodel.rst in the Omega documentation files.

+As for the technical details of each model, I will refer to the research paper I used to implement the model in the comment of the code.
+Interested users and developers will dive into the papers by themselves.

 **Phase 3: Evaluation**

 The third phase is about the evaluation.
-With more and more models applied, I believe it will be necessary to provide an evaluation method for the users.
-I'm going to use CTR estimation for the evaluation of the models.
-For the method is convenient to implement and has a relatively high accuracy.
+With more and more models applied, I believe it will be necessary to provide an evaluation and selecting method for the users.
+I'm going to use `CTR estimation <https://dl.acm.org/citation.cfm?id=1526711>`_ for the evaluation of the models, for the method is convenient to implement and has a relatively high accuracy.
 Also the click logs is easy to acquire due to the previous GSoC project.

+The details of CTR estimation is included in the paper of DBN model.